 Please provide names and email addresses for 2-3 peer reviewers you would like to suggest to review your paper.

 Submitted articles cannot have been previously published, nor be forthcoming in an archival journal or book (print or electronic).
 Please note: "publication" in a working-paper series does not constitute prior publication.
 In addition, by submitting material to Journal of Geriatric Emergency Medicine, the author is stipulating that the material is not currently under review at another journal (electronic or print) and that he or she will not submit the material to another journal (electronic or print) until the completion of the editorial decision process at Journal of Geriatric Emergency Medicine.
-If you have concerns about the submission terms for Journal of Geriatric Emergency Medicine, please contact the editors.

 Papers are released online prior to a quarterly publication.
 JGEM does not accept duplicate publications for submission.
 All final submissions must adhere to the formatting requirements listed above.
 Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.